-The study focused on women who were over 18, overweight with a body mass index (BMI) between 25 and 30, and women who were obese with a BMI of 30 to 35.
+The study focused on women who were overweight with a body mass index (BMI) between 25 and 30, and women who were obese with a BMI of 30 to 35.

 It also looked at underweight women who presented a BMI of less than 18.5.

 The results of the study showed that 43,550 infants (3.5% of the sample) presented any major congenital malformation, with congenital heart defects being the most common (1.6%).

 Commenting on the research, Director for England at the Royal College of Midwives, Jacque Gerrard, said: “This is a study which, we welcome, builds on previous research about the impact of being overweight or obese on the developing baby.